Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/sortNumbers.md

 +++
 title = 'arrays.sortNumbers'
 linkTitle = 'sortNumbers'
-description = 'Sorts a number array in ascending order.' weight = 0 draft = false
+description = 'Sort a number array in ascending order.
+Arrange number array elements from smallest to largest and return the sorted array.
+Part of the arrays namespace.' weight = 0 draft = false
 +++